 Warning: you should never look directly at the Sun (except during the total phase of a solar eclipse), as this could result in permanent blindness or damage to the eyes.

 The safest way to view a solar eclipse is by projecting the Sun’s image through a pinhole projector.
 Welder’s glasses rated 14 or higher, or special eclipse eyeglasses can also be used.
-However, make sure that eclipse glasses are specifically designed for the this purpose.
+However, make sure that eclipse glasses are specifically designed for this purpose.
 Other types of translucent, coloured or smoked glass or film will not protect against the Sun’s UV rays and will result in permanent eye damage or blindness.